github/opensource.guide/_articles/getting-started/defining.md

 Open source is defined by its license.
 There are many open source licenses, but all of them grant permission for anyone to use, modify, and share licensed software for any purpose, subject to certain conditions.

-When you "open source" a project, it means you've added these [legal protections and freedoms](https://opensource.org/osd) that allow others to interact with your project.
+When you "open source" a project, it means you've added the above [legal protections and freedoms](https://opensource.org/osd) that allow others to interact with your project.

 Because an open source project lets anyone view, use, and distribute the project, they tend to be free of cost.
 If the project cost money to use, anyone could legally make a copy and use the free version instead.
 That's why most open source projects are free, but "free of charge" is not part of the open source definition.
 There are ways to charge for open source projects indirectly through dual licensing or limited features, while still complying with the official definition of open source.